rishFilet/connect_four_python_AI_engine/README.md

 ## Run instructions
+1. Make sure you have pipenv installed. `pip3 install --user pipenv`
+2. If you want to use virtualenv, there is a requirements file.
-**LINUX or MAC** : To run this program, open up a terminal, navigate to your directory, clone this repo then type `pipenv run python3 main.py`
+3. **LINUX or MAC** : To run this program with pipenv, open up a terminal, navigate to your directory, clone this repo then type `pipenv run python3 main.py`

 ## Unit testing
 `pipenv run pytest test_connect_four.py`